saikat-says-cool/judgi/MVP_NEXT_STEPS.md

     *   **Auto-completes arguments based on context**: This implies interactive suggestions as the user types.
     *   **Suggests relevant precedents while typing**: Similar to auto-completion, but specifically for legal precedents.
     *   [x] **Reformats drafts into proper legal language or structure**: Implemented a "Drafting Actions" dropdown in the Canvas AI Assistant, allowing users to trigger AI actions like "Summarize Document", "Draft as Petition", "Improve Legal Language", and "Expand Last Section".
 These actions send specific prompts to the AI to modify the document content.
-    *   **Auto-generates footnotes/citations**: This is a specific drafting feature that would require the AI to insert correctly formatted citations directly into the `RichTextEditor`.
-*   **Refined Approach for Auto-completion and Precedent Suggestions (MVP)**: Instead of real-time "while typing" features, which are complex for an MVP, we will implement these as **on-demand drafting actions** within the Canvas AI Assistant.
+    *   [x] **Refined Approach for Auto-completion and Precedent Suggestions (MVP)**: Instead of real-time "while typing" features, which are complex for an MVP, we will implement these as **on-demand drafting actions** within the Canvas AI Assistant.
 This provides valuable AI assistance without the technical overhead and potential instability of deep editor integrations.
-    *   **Action Needed (On-demand Argument Completion)**: Add a "Suggest Next Argument" or "Expand Current Thought" action to the Drafting Actions dropdown.
+        *   [x] **Action Needed (On-demand Argument Completion)**: Added a "Suggest Next Argument" action to the Drafting Actions dropdown.
-    *   **Action Needed (On-demand Precedent Suggestions)**: Add a "Suggest Precedents for Document" or "Suggest Precedents for Selection" action to the Drafting Actions dropdown.
+        *   [x] **Action Needed (On-demand Precedent Suggestions)**: Added a "Suggest Precedents for Document" action to the Drafting Actions dropdown.
-*   **Action Needed (Auto-generate Footnotes/Citations)**: Develop specific AI prompts and UI integrations to enable this advanced drafting feature.
-This might involve new UI components or specific commands that the AI can interpret to perform these actions within the `RichTextEditor`.
+    *   [x] **Auto-generates footnotes/citations**: Implemented a "Generate Footnotes/Citations" action in the Drafting Actions dropdown, which prompts the AI to review the document and insert appropriate citations.
+*   **Action Needed**: All core AI-assisted drafting features for the MVP are now implemented as on-demand actions.

 ---